Wednesday, 12 March 2025

 Power efficiency in data centres is critical, especially as electricity costs continue to rise.
 The Micron 9550 SSD shines in this area by delivering outstanding power efficiency to support a variety of AI workloads.
 For instance:

-• GNN with BaM: Achieves up to 43 per cent lower SSD average power usage and up to 29 per cent reduction in overall system energy consumption.
+• GNN training with BaM: Achieves up to 43 per cent lower SSD average power usage and up to 29 per cent reduction in overall system energy consumption.

 • NVIDIA Magnum IO GPUDirect Storage uses up to 81% less SSD energy per 1TB transfer.